Arc-Computer/arc-memory/docs/performance-benchmarks.md

 Based on the current benchmarks, we've identified the following optimization opportunities:

 1. **Trace History Algorithm**
-   - Fix implementation issues causing errors
+   - Enhance the implementation to include full BFS algorithm
+   - Add support for PR, Issue, and ADR nodes in the results
-   - Optimize database queries
+   - Optimize database queries for larger repositories
    - Add caching for frequently accessed data

 2. **Build Process**
-   - Optimize database writes
+   - Optimize database writes for larger repositories
    - Parallelize plugin processing
    - Improve incremental build detection